kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 Tekton supports reusing tasks in Pipelines using the special field `taskRef`.
 This field is mutually exclusive with `taskSpec`.

-Now, let's define a ProwJob that would reuse this task.
+Look at the example below that reuses this task.
 Firstly, the Pipeline will execute the referenced task.
 Secondly, it will fetch the result of the previous task and print it to the stdout:
 ```yaml
 presubmits:
   kyma-project/kyma: